trs56/HubitatPublic/HikvisionCameraController_UserGuide.md

 Click Advanced button and set appropriate Pre-Record time to accomodate for the factors unique to your environment, including the sensors and rules you will be using to trigger alarms and recording.

 8: **Jumper Wire**
 Connect the Alarm In/Out ports with a small jumper wire.
 Thin solid wire works best (e.g. telephone wire).
 Stranded wired can be difficult to insert into these ports.
 The ports will be marked I, O, In, Out, G, or Gnd. **You may need a magnifying glass.
-Connect only the ports marked I/O or In/Out.**
+Connect only the ports marked I/O or In/Out.** If your camera has more than one pigtail for Alarm I/O, only one of them needs to be connected, unless you have a high-end camera with multiple Alarm I/O ports (like some NVRs).

 **NVR Configuration**
 The Virtual Host feature must be enabled and tested (i.e. you can connect your browser to the camera directly using the URL provided by the NVR in Camera Management)